howardhlin/Bike_Usage_Time_Series_Analysis/README.md

-This project aimed to forecast the weekly usage of Divvy bike with models and compare the forecast results.
+This project aimed to forecast the weekly usage of Chicago Divvy Bike with different models and compare the forecast results.

 The models used in this project: Seasonal Naïve, Exponential Smoothing Model, SARIMA, Regression with Arima Error, VAR, TBATS, Fourier with Arima Errors and NNA.